container-storage-interface/spec/spec.md

   string volume_id = 1;

   // The ID of the node.
 This field is OPTIONAL.
 The CO SHOULD set this
-  // field to match the node ID returned by `NodeGetId` or leave it
+  // field to match the node ID returned by `NodeGetInfo` or leave it
   // unset.
 If the value is set, the SP MUST unpublish the volume from
   // the specified node.
 If the value is unset, the SP MUST unpublish
   // the volume from all nodes it is published to.